vagrant-libvirt/vagrant-libvirt/README.md

 5. Check for DHCP lease from dnsmasq server.
 Store IP address into machines *data_dir* for later use, when lease information is not available.
 Then wait till SSH is available.
-6. Sync folders via `rsync` and run Vagrant provisioner on new domain.
+6. Sync folders via `rsync` and run Vagrant provisioner on new domain if setup in Vagrantfile.

 ## Networks